 If your employees commute to your job site, make sure you promote safe driving.
-Remind your workers about checking vehicle systems, from their brakes to the oil—particularly if they are operating any type of machinery on site.
-Include emergency kits within each of your work vehicles as well, complete with all recommended items including:
+Remind your workers about checking vehicle systems, particularly if they are operating any type of machinery on site.
+Also, include emergency kits within each of your work vehicles as well, complete with all recommended items such as:

 - Cellphone or two-way radio